Phil Regan (baseball): Career stats

-The only shutout of Regan's career came on May 10, 1963 against the Cleveland Indians.
-He also hit his only career home run in the 14-0 drubbing of the Tribe.
+The only shutout of Regan's career came on May 10, 1963, against the Cleveland Indians.
+He also hit his only career home run in the 14–0 drubbing of the Tribe.

 Coaching career

 Immediately upon retirement, Regan went into coaching.
 He accepted his first coaching job at Grand Valley State University in his home state of Michigan simply because it was close to home.
 He was head coach from 1973 to 1982, winning the Great Lakes Conference title and the NAIA District 23 Championship twice each.

-Regan’s work at Grand Valley earned him a call from Seattle Mariners general manager Dan O'Brien Sr. After spending the 1983 season as the Mariners' minor league pitching instructor and advance scout, Regan was promoted to major league pitching coach in 1984.
-His tenure in Seattle was interrupted by a two-game suspension in 1985 when he bumped umpire Derryl Cousins during a bench clearing brawl between the M's and California Angels on August 12.
+Regan's work at Grand Valley earned him a call from Seattle Mariners general manager Dan O'Brien Sr. After spending the 1983 season as the Mariners' minor league pitching instructor and advance scout, Regan was promoted to major league pitching coach in 1984.
+His tenure in Seattle was interrupted by a two-game suspension in 1985 when he bumped umpire Derryl Cousins during a bench clearing brawl between the Mariners and California Angels on August 12.

 Regan resigned from his position with the Mariners following the 1986 season.
 In 1987, he began a six-year stint with the Dodgers as their major league special assignment and advance scout.
 Regan was up for the Florida Marlins managerial job, late in 1992, but withdrew his name from consideration.
 A year later, he joined the Cleveland Indians as pitching coach during the strike-shortened 1994 season.

-In 1995, Regan received his only major league managerial position, managing the Baltimore Orioles to a 71-73 record.
+In 1995, Regan received his only major league managerial position, managing the Baltimore Orioles to a 71–73 record.
 Due to the 1994–95 Major League Baseball strike carrying into the 1995 season, the league played a shortened 144-game schedule that commenced on April 25.
 The Orioles missed the playoffs, ultimately finishing third in the American League East.
 After just one season at the helm, Regan was fired, and replaced by Davey Johnson.

-The remainder of his professional coaching career is summarized below:
+The remainder of his professional coaching career: